ClearcodeHQ/m4292007-prebid-mobile-android/README.md

 The project contains 2 activities:

 * an example running without GAM, using stored request with id 1 and receiving bid from Admaru SSP mock
-* an example running with GAM, using stored request with id 1 and receiving bid from Appnexus (it doesn't work with Admaru, probably because of missing SSL certificate on Admaru Prebid Server Cache)
+* an example running with GAM, using stored request with id 1 and receiving bid from Admaru SSP

 ## Screenshots